Physical Chemistry 3

 Learning outcomes: Upon completion of this module students should:

-display a general knowledge of quantum mechanics and the use of angular momentum operators;
+ display a general knowledge of mathematical theory and it’s application to general problems in classical physics (electromagnetic fields including waves) and quantum mechanics (in particular the use of angular momentum operators);

-understand the importance of the Pauli Principle and the use of a matrix determinant to represent a many-electron wavefunction;
+ understand the importance of the Pauli Principle both in quantum chemistry (the use of a matrix determinant to represent a many-electron wavefunction) and nuclear spin statistics;

 Skills